1885 United States Senate election in Illinois

 The 1885 United States Senate election in Illinois was held from February 18 to May 19, 1885.
 The contentious election was determined by a joint session of the Illinois General Assembly.
 Incumbent Republican United States Senator John A. Logan, seeking a third term (second consecutive) in the United States Senate, was unanimously nominated by a Republican caucus.
 However, some assemblymen expressed concern about the candidate and abstained from supporting him.

 Logan initially faced off against Democrat William Ralls Morrison, who was nominated during a legislative session.
 When the election began on February 18, the assembly combined for 102 Republicans and a coalition of 102 supporting the Democrats, thus producing a stalemate.
 For the next two months, elections were held to no avail during joint sessions.
 On April 12, a Democratic representative died and a Republican candidate won the special election to replace him.
 This angered Democrats, who tired of Morrison's lack of appeal and nominated Judge Lambert Tree in his place.
-After three months, the last Republican holdout consented to follow the rest of his party, and Logan was elected with 103 of the 204 votes.
+After three months, the last holdout, Independent Senator William H. Ruger of Chicago, consented to follow the Republican party, and Logan was elected with 103 of the 204 votes.